 - My Country Tis of Thee That I Sting: When Americans themselves criticize the leader's choices, most especially the ones in this era.

 - No Blood for Phlebotinum: "It's all about oil" is a common motif.

 - Patriotic Fervor: Of the "hates other countries" variety.

-- Sociopathic Soldier: The less decent ones, particularly on states like Sudan, of tin-pot tyrannies or of the United States.
+- Sociopathic Soldier: The less decent ones, particularly from states like Sudan, or sometimes of the United States.

 - The Revolution Will Not Be Vilified: Iraqi insurgents, Palestinians.